-You need to create a configuration file named META-INF/services/javax.annotation.processing.Processor, which contains the names of the checker plugins to be used, listed one per line.
+To enable auto-discovery, place a configuration file named META-INF/services/javax.annotation.processing.Processor in your classpath.
+The file contains the names of the checker plugins to be used, listed one per line.
 For instance, to run the Nullness and the Interning checkers automatically, the configuration file should contain: